Rational choice theory (criminology): Routine activity theory

-Routine activity theory is a sub-field of rational choice criminology, developed by Marcus Felson and Lawrence Cohen.

 Routine activity theory says that crime is normal and depends on the opportunities available.
 If a target is not protected enough, if it is worth the reward, crime will happen.
 Crime does not need hardened offenders, super-predators, convicted felons or wicked people, just an opportunity.

 The basic premise of routine activity theory is that most crimes are petty theft and unreported to the police.
 Crime is not spectacular or dramatic.
 It is mundane and happens all the time.

 Another premise is that crime is relatively unaffected by social causes such as poverty, inequality, unemployment.
 For instance, after World War II, the economy of Western countries was booming, and the welfare states were expanding.
 Crime rose significantly.
 According to Felson and Cohen, this is because the prosperity of contemporary society offers so much opportunities of crime: there is much more to steal.

 Routine activity theory is controversial among sociologists who believe in the social causes of crime.
 But several types of crime are very well explained by routine activity theory: